Welcome to Edumir!

 In the first two articles, we learned the basic things about semiconductor materials.
 Now, we have entered into the applications of Semiconductors.
 Semiconductor materials are used to develop many electronic devices.
 A p-n junction diode is one of those.
 In this article, I’m going to discuss the formation, characteristics curves, depletion layer, potential barrier, bias circuit diagram, working principle and uses of a p-n junction diode.
 Contents of this article: … Read more

-• Difference between NPN and PNP Transistor in tabular form
+• Differences between NPN and PNP Transistors

-• Input and output characteristics of Transistor |curve
+• Input and output characteristics of a Transistor

 • Electric Field Intensity – definition, formula, units